dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/PS5.md

 4. Name two advantages of paging over relocation.

-Paging is better than relocation because it causes less external fragmentation.
-Additionally, it makes it easier for processes to share the same pages for things like global DLLs.
+- Paging is better than relocation because it causes no external fragmentation
+- Additionally, it makes it easier for processes to share the same pages for things like global DLLs
+- Process can be larger than the available memory
+- Processes can grow easier
+- Easier to allocate and deallocate memory to/from processes

 5. Assume you have a virtual memory system that uses paging.
 Is the system vulnerable to internal and/or external fragmentation?
 Explain.

 Yes.
 The system can still have internal fragmentation because the page size is fixed and that means that there will be wasted space within each page.
-There will, however, not be external fragmentation because pages don't have to be contiguous in memory.
+There will, however, not be external fragmentation because pages don't have to be contiguous in physical memory.

 6. Consider a paging system with 16 pages and a page size of 256 bytes.
 The system has 1024 bytes of physical memory.
 How many bits are in a physical address?
 How many bits represent the page number?
 How many bits are in the complete virtual address?
 What size are the page frames?